fivetran/dbt_sap/README.md

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran of the following SAP connectors:
+- At least one Fivetran SAP connection:
    - [LDP SAP Netweaver](https://fivetran.com/docs/local-data-processing/requirements/source-and-target-requirements/sap-netweaver-requirements)
    - [HVA SAP](https://fivetran.com/docs/databases/sap-erp/high-volume-agent)
    - [SAP ERP on HANA](https://fivetran.com/docs/databases/sap-erp/sap-erp-hana)
-- Within the connection, syncing the following respective tables into your destination:
-   - bkpf
-   - bseg
-   - faglflexa
-   - faglflext
-   - kna1
-   - lfa1
-   - mara
-   - pa0000
-   - pa0001
-   - pa0007
-   - pa0008
-   - pa0031
-   - ska1
-   - t001
-   - t503
-   - t880
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, **Databricks** destination.

 #### Databricks Dispatch Configuration